rspamd/rspamd/doc/markdown/migration.md

 ## Migrating from rspamd 0.6 to rspamd 0.7

-### Webui changes
+### WebUI changes

-Rspamd web interface is now a part of distribution.
-Moreover, all static files are now served by rspamd itself so you won't need to setup additional web server to distribute static files.
-At the same time, webui worker is now removed and the controller acts as webui+old_controller allowing to work with both web browser and rspamc client.
-However, one might still want to setup a full-featured HTTP server before rspamd to enable, for example TLS and access controls.
+The rspamd web interface is now a part of the rspamd distribution.
+Moreover, all static files are now served by rspamd itself so you won't need to set up a separate web server to distribute static files.
+At the same time, the WebUI worker has been removed and the controller acts as WebUI+old_controller which allows it to work with both a web browser and the rspamc client.
+However, you might still want to set up a full-featured HTTP server in front of rspamd to enable, for example, TLS and access controls.

 Now there are two password levels for rspamd: `password` for read-only commands and `enable_password` for data changing commands.
 If `enable_password` is not specified then `password` is used for both commands.

-Here is an example of the full configuration of rspamd controller worker to serve webui:
+Here is an example of the full configuration of the rspamd controller worker to serve the WebUI:

 ~~~ucl
 worker {